Ophiocordyceps unilateralis: Host effect

 When O. unilateralis-infected ants die, they are mainly located in regions containing a high density of ants which were previously manipulated and killed.
 These areas are termed "graveyards" and can be of 20 to 30 m in range, with a local density of dead ants possibly exceeding 25 /m2.

 The density of dead ants within these graveyards can vary according to climatic conditions.
 This means that environmental conditions such as humidity and temperature can influence O.unilateralis effects on the host population.
 In fact, studies have described seasonal patterns in the density of previously infected dead ants, with an increase during the rainy season and a decrease during the dry season.

 It is thought that large precipitation events at the beginning and the end of the rainy season stimulates fungal development, which leads to more spores being released and ultimately more individuals being infected and killed.

-Medicinal potential
+Pharmaceutical potential

-Ophiocordyceps are known in the pharmaceutical world to be a medically-important group.
-O. unilateralis fungi produce various known secondary metabolites, as well as several structurally uncharacterised substances.
-These natural products are reportedly being investigated as potential leads in discovery efforts toward immunomodulatory, antitumor, hypoglycemic, and hypocholesterolemic targets.
+Research on the related species Tolypocladium inflatum yielded the drug ciclosporin, an immunosuppressant used in organ donation.
+Similarly, a number of metabolites that are bioactive in humans have been identified in other entomopathogenic fungi such as in Massospora species.

-In an Ophiocordyceps species within Japanese cicadas, the Ophiocordyceps replaces the symbiotic bacteria within the cicadas to help the host process sap as nutrients, unlike other related species, such as the Ophiocordyceps sinensis, which is a traditional immune booster and cancer treatment in Tibetan and Chinese culture.
+Therefore, various secondary metabolites of O. unilateralis are being investigated for immunomodulatory, antitumor, hypoglycemic, and hypocholesterolemic effects.